 The Galveston Railroad Museum actively works to ensure all guests will enjoy the museum.

-Services animals must have a harness, leash or tether and stay with their owner.
+Services animals must have a harness, leash or tether and must be task trained to assist their owner.

 Meals / Entertainment?